HereInPlainSight/gshade_installer/README.md

                                                                         Note: game.exe should be the GAME'S .exe file, NOT the game's launcher, if it has one!
 ```
-You can also just clone the repo and run the script from within it.
+You can clone the repo and run the script from within it.
+Instructions to do so are below the prerequisites.

 ### Prerequisites

 To my knowledge this should work in virtually any Linux install that has access to bash and basic utilities.  `wget`, `ln`, `find`, `awk`, `sed`, `unzip`.
 You need a local copy of WINE installed -- the version itself doesn't matter, but if you'll be using your local copy of WINE to ***play*** the game, you'll need 4.2 or above to get shaders to work.

-### Installing
+### Installation

+There's multiple ways to run the installer, this is just one method.
+  1) Clone the repo:  `git clone https://github.com/HereInPlainSight/gshade_installer.git`
-Assuming you clone the repo (`git clone https://github.com/HereInPlainSight/gshade_installer.git`) and change directory into it:
+  2) Change directory into it:  `cd gshade_installer`
+  3) Run the script:  `./gshade_installer.sh`

-`./gshade_installer.sh update` will prompt you to install.
-We install to `$XDG_DATA_HOME/GShade/`, which defaults to `$HOME/.local/share/GShade/`.
+We install to the `$XDG_DATA_HOME/GShade/` directory, which defaults to `$HOME/.local/share/GShade/`.

 #### ***If any of the following seems complicated -- just run `./gshade_installer.sh` and follow the guided prompts.***